-Pric ority (Withi n x Ye ears) Recommendations and Actions Champions High -est High Mid Long Term On- going Reco mmendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished 7.
-Amend Section 5.1.3 to clarify that the Queen Street/Highway 410 area is intended to be a primary office node but not the only one Planning 8.
-Amend Section of 5.4 of the Queen Street Plan or 5.3 of the Downtown Plan, both of which apply to designated Institutional lands, including the PMC lands, to permit office uses on the Phase 3 site Planning 9.
-Ensure Lynch Street development is focussed on generating a lively gathering place within the campus, by amending the policies applicable to designated Central Area Mixed Use and Institutional Area to require active ground-floor uses along Lynch, such as restaurants and retail and service establishments Planning 10 Identify transportation elements to include a future pedestrian/bicycle bridge over Etobicoke Creek, linking the two ends of John Street and amend the necessary schedule(s) Planning
+Priorit ars) to be a primary office node but not the only one 8.
+Amend Section of 5.4 of the Queen Street Plan or 5.3 of the Downtown Plan, both of which apply to designated Institutional land including the PMC lands, to permit office uses on the Phase 3 site 9.
+Ensure Lynch Street development is focussed on generating a lively gathering place within the campus, by amending the policies applicable to designated Central Area Mixed Use and Institutional Area to require active ground-floor uses along Lynch, such as restaurants and retail and service establishments 10.
+Identify transportation elements to include a future pedestrian/bicycle bridge over Champions High Mid Long Term On- going Recor nmendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished Queen Street/Highway 410 area is intended to be a primary office node but not the only Planning Plan or 5.3 of the Downtown Plan, both of which apply to designated Institutional lands, including the PMC lands, to permit office Planning focussed on generating a lively gathering place within the campus, by amending the policies applicable to designated Central Area Mixed Use and Institutional Area to require active ground-floor uses along Lynch, such as restaurants and retail and Planning · Planning

-Pric ority (Withi n x Ye ears) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished 11.
+Pric ority ( Withi n x Ye ears) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished 11.
 In addition to linking Eastern Avenue to Clark Boulevard, there will be a need for new local north-south streets between Queen Street and Eastern/Clark, east of Kennedy Road, to improve access to the future campus and downtown, and to service intensification in the Queen Street corridor a.
 These local streets should be conceptually identified in Schedule B of the Queen Street Plan Planning

-Pric ority (Withi n x Ye ears) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished Amend the Zoning By-law to add an exception to the Service Commercial provisions, as they apply on the blocks fronting Queen Street, between Etobicoke Creek and Beech Street.
+Pric ority ( Withi n x Ye ears) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished 12.
+Amend the Zoning By-law to add an exception to the Service Commercial provisions, as they apply on the blocks fronting Queen Street, between Etobicoke Creek and Beech Street.
 While maintaining the current permissions, the exception would allow offices uses up to a maximum density of 3.5 FSI and a maximum height of 7 storeys, provided certain performance criteria were satisfied.
 The criteria include: a.
 Maximum front and side setbacks to ensure buildings are built close to the right-of-way (with greater setbacks along Lynch Street) b.
 Retail or other commercial uses must be provided on the ground floor portions of buildings fronting Queen Street and Lynch Street c.
 At least one level of underground parking must be provided and any surface or structured parking must be located at the rear of the building Planning

-Pri ority (Withi n x Ye ears) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished 13.
-Implement more incentive programs for the health and technology campus lands, and potentially the broader downtown.
+Pric ority ( Withi n x Ye ars) Champions High -est High Mid Long Term On- going Recommendations and Actions Lead Partner(s) Now 1 3 3 to 5 Once Estab- lished Implement more incentive programs for the health and technology campus lands, and potentially the broader downtown.
 Examples include: a.
-Tying community improvement plan (CIP) accessibility to specific sectors associated with the human health and sciences value chain and Planning Economic DevelopmentFinance creative sectors of the economyb.
-Initiating a tax increment equivalent grant (TIEG) programc.
-Development processing fees rebate 14.
-Encourage Peel Region to consider a regional CIP with financial incentives, such as a Regional Development Charges Reduction program Planning Finance CAO Mayor's Office Council
+Tying community improvement plan (CIP) accessibility to specific sectors associated with the human health and sciences value chain and creative sectors of the economy b.
+Initiating a tax increment equivalent grant (TIEG) program c.
+Development processing fees rebate Planning Economic DevelopmentFinance 14.
+Encourage Peel Region to consider a regional CIP with financial incentives, such as a Regional Development Charges Reduction program Planning FinanceCAOMayor's OfficeCouncil